dhis2/dhis2-docs/src/commonmark/en/content/developer/apps.md

 > **Note**
 >
 > It is only the `manifest.webapp` file which must be placed in the
 > root.
-It is up the developer to organize CSS, images and JavaScript
+It is up to the developer to organize CSS, images and JavaScript
 > files inside the app as needed.

 All the files in the project should be compressed into a standard zip